Kuwait at a Glance

 Living in Kuwait

 Kuwait has the sixth largest oil reserves in the world.
-The export of oil and petroleum products has made it the eleventh richest country in per capita terms.
+The exportation of oil and petroleum products has made it one of the richest countries in the world in per capita terms.
 With the substantial oil revenues, the government provides Kuwait’s citizens with extensive social welfare services, employment, and housing.

 Kuwait is basically surrounded by desert.
 The average annual rainfall is about 115 mm.
 During the summer months, temperatures can climb up to 50° C in the shade.
-Nevertheless, extensive use of air-conditioning makes expat life in Kuwait bearable even for those who are not used to the heat.
-However, do not forget to pack some coats for the winter, too.
-Temperatures can be as low as 0° C in the winter.
+Nevertheless, extensive use of air-conditioning will make expat life in Kuwait bearable, even if you are not used to the heat.
+However, do not forget to pack some warm clothes, too, if you’ll be living in Kuwait over the winter.
+Temperatures can drop as low as 0° C.

 Culture and Everyday Life

-At the same time, the cultural influences of immigrants in Kuwait are visible everywhere, from international cuisine to the colorful dresses visible on Kuwait’s streets.
+At the same time, the cultural influences of immigrants in Kuwait can be seen everywhere, from international cuisine to the colorful dresses visible on the city streets.
 Kuwait has also developed quite an extensive Western-style expat infrastructure.
 There are many international schools as well as local and international newspapers and television programs in English.
-Living in Kuwait, you may not even have to miss out on your favorite groceries from home, either.
+Living in Kuwait, you may not even have to miss out on your favorite international groceries either.